pawanchinnu17/Medicine-Recommendation-Search-Engine/README.md

-# 💊 Intelligent Medicine Recommendation Engine
+# 💊 Intelligent Medicine Recommendation Search Engine

 This project brings to life an intelligent, web-based search engine that acts as a smart pharmacist's assistant.
 It moves beyond simple keyword matching to provide users with **personalized and relevant medicine recommendations**.